tankh99/tp/docs/DeveloperGuide.md

 - `Listed all appointments`

 > [!TIP]
-> If there are no appointments stored in the application, or if there are no data that meets the required criteria, an empty ListView will be displayed.
+> If there are no appointments stored in the application, or if there is no data that meets the required criteria, an empty ListView will be displayed.

 ## 7. Planned Future Enhancements (Beyond `v1.4`)